CG-SKYLN/CPportfolioB4/index.md

 ### ScreenSaver

 An application that draws random lines across your entire screen.
-Written in the wintr of 2020
+Written in the winter of 2020

 ![ScreenSaver](https://raw.githubusercontent.com/CG-SKYLN/CPportfolioB4/gh-pages/images/ScreenSaverPreview.png)